pekwm/pekwm/doc/pekwm_dialog.1.md

 **--display** _DISPLAY_ Connect to DISPLAY instead of DISPLAY set in environment.

+**--decorations** Set requested decorations. all, no-border and no-titlebar supported.

 **--geometry** _GEOMETRY_ Geometry of window, default is 200x50 expanding for image size.

 **--image** _IMAGE_ Path to image to display.